Canada

 - Canada is one of the world’s top 3 clean hydrogen producers

 In the 2022 Fall Economic Statement in November 2022, the government confirmed its intention to establish an investment tax credit to support investments in clean hydrogen production.
-The Statement also proposed a refundable tax credit equal to 30 per cent of the capital cost of investments in a range of low-carbon energy areas including industrial zero-emission vehicles and related charging or refuelling equipment, such as hydrogen or electric heavy-duty equipment used in mining or construction.
-In December 2022, the Department of Finance launched consultations (due to close on 6 January 2023) on:
+In December 2022, consultations were launched on:

 - An investment tax credit for clean hydrogen based on the lifecycle carbon intensity of hydrogen